mongodb/specifications/source/client-side-encryption/tests/README.rst

    - Create a `KeyVault` with either a "local" or "aws" KMS provider
    - Use `KeyVault.encrypt` to attempt to encrypt each BSON type with deterministic encryption.

-     - Expect `document` and `array` to fail.
+     - Expect a `string` to succeed.
 An exception MUST be thrown.
+     - Expect a `document` to fail.
+An exception MUST be thrown.
+     - Expect a `null` to fail.
+An exception MUST be thrown.
      - Expect a BSON binary subtype 6 to fail.
 An exception MUST be thrown.
-     - Expect all other values to succeed.

    - Use `KeyVault.encrypt` to attempt to encrypt a document using randomized encryption.

+     - Expect a `document` to succeed.
      - Expect a BSON binary subtype 6 to fail.
 An exception MUST be thrown.
-     - Expect all other values to succeed.
+     - Expect a `null` to fail.
+An exception MUST be thrown.

 #.
 Test explicit encryption with auto decryption.